Our lifestyle CV – “we” being me (Firelite), Mr Firelite and Junior Firelite

 - I generally contribute 50% to household costs (we don’t count every penny)

-- I’m a basic rate income tax payer (as is Mr F)
+- I’m a basic rate income tax payer at the higher end (as is Mr F)

 - I have no debt (neither does Mr F)